ckaotik/ckaosMilitia/README.md

   - attaches to mission list, recruiter and report frames
   - shows return time for followers that are currently on missions
 - Replace ability icons with their countered threat
-  - applies to follower list and follower tooltips
+  - applies to expanded followers in list and compact follower tooltips
-- Display a quick list of your garrison's buildings when hovering the garrison minimap icon
+- Display a short list of your garrison's buildings when hovering the garrison minimap icon

 Mission complete enhancements:
 - Allows to skip battle animations to get right to the juicy loot
 - Enables follower tooltips
-- Prints to chat when a follower learned new abilities

 Mission list enhancements:
 - Shows the amount of followers required for a mission